-Internally, the property was found to be generally well presented.
-The windows serving the property are of an age and type where ongoing reactive maintenance will be required for them to remain fully functional.
-This will include attention to framework, opening mechanisms and other components.
+Internally, the property was found to be in a reasonable state of repair.
+Some of the windows serving the property are of an age and type where ongoing reactive maintenance will be required for them to remain fully functional.
+Aspects of the electrical installation are of an older vintage and therefore it is recommended the system be checked and upgraded, if necessary, by a registered electrical contractor.

-Some other items of disrepair were noted as requiring attention, however, should be capable of remedy during the course of routine maintenance.
+Some other items of disrepair were noted as requiring attention, however, these should be capable of remedy during the course of routine care and maintenance.